cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/http-policies/incompatible-traffic.md

 Gateway does not currently support inspection of HTTP/3 traffic in Google Chrome.
 This is because Chrome does not trust any certificate signed by a custom root CA even if the certificate is installed on the user's device.

 Google Chrome by default enables support for QUIC, which is used to connect to HTTP/3 capable webpages.
-In order to apply HTTP policies to Google Chrome traffic, you will need to disable QUIC in the browser.
-This forces the browser to fall back to HTTP/2.
+In order to filter HTTP traffic, you will need to disable QUIC in Chrome.
+This forces the browser to fall back to HTTP/2, allowing you to apply HTTP policies.

 ### Disable QUIC in Google Chrome